xbucchiotty/sbt-aws/README.md

 ## Parameters

 * awsEndpoint : URL Endoit for AWS API.
 (Default to https://ec2.eu-west-1.amazonaws.com)
-* awsKeypair           : [required] name of the keypair to use
+* awsKeypair : [required] path to the keypair to use

 ## Tasks

 * awsRequest <count=1> : request new VM on EC2
 * awsList : list all VM linked to this project
 * awsKill <instanceId> : terminate the VM
+* awsStart <instanceId> : terminate the VM
+* awsStop <instanceId> : terminate the VM
 * awsKillAll : terminate all VM linked to this project